metrorailings/OwlBlog/content/posts/week-16-insights.md

 Both of these teams are trash.
 Rams are the better team, but Jared Goff is a huge liability.
 He doesn't quite have the hopeless optimism Russell Wilson has.

 Jarran Reed and Benson Mayowa stepping up big to close out this game by keeping Jared Goff flustered.

+***

+## Titans @ Packers

+The Green Bay Packers have thoroughly dominated here.
+It helps that Tennessee seems to struggle running around there in the snow.
+Derrick Henry especially isn't a fan of the snow.

+Preston Smith has had several moments tonight, his most notable being a hit on Ryan Tannehill that led to the Titans passer throwing a pick.

+Rashan Gary has also shown some promise tonight, though I need more time to watch tape on him.
+His numbers so far don't necessarily certify him as an elite defensive lineman.

+The Packers made a concerted effort to keep Derrick Henry from running wild in the first half.
+It worked.
+Without Henry establishing the ground game, the entire Titans offense fell out of rhythm.
+By the time Tennessee was able to get going, Green Bay had a three score lead on them.